-On September 24, 2011, with beautiful Pacific Northwest skies, thirty-eight people performed an underwater cleanup at the Leschi Sailboat Moorage (South Side) on Lake Washington, Seattle, Washington under the auspices of the Seattle Parks and Recreation Department and organized by the Northwest Diving Institute.
-The cleanup effort comprised seven dive teams and one shore team encompassing an underwater area of approximately 100,000 ft2.
+On September 22, 2012, under gray Pacific Northwest skies, forty-five people performed an underwater cleanup at the Sail Sand Point (Magnuson Park) on Lake Washington, Seattle, Washington under the auspices of the Seattle Parks and Recreation Department and organized by the Northwest Diving Institute.